LibertyDSNP/spec/pages/Messages/Validation.md

 Additional fields not required or defined by the Activity Streams specifications may also be included in accordance with various extensions of the specification, such as [Mastodon](https://docs.joinmastodon.org/spec/activitypub/), [ForgeFed](https://github.com/forgefed/forgefed) or one of the related [potential future extensions](https://www.w3.org/wiki/ActivityPub_extensions) proposed by the [W3C](https://www.w3.org).

-If the content of a message is no longer accessible, i.e. the URI of the message returns a 404 or 500 HTTP status, the message is invalid and should be ignored.
+If the content of a message is no longer accessible, i.e. the URL of the message returns a 404 or 500 HTTP status, the message is invalid and should be ignored.
 It is also recommended that implementations provide a warning either in the console or directly to the user with the associated HTTP status.
 For example, a message such as `"Content Inaccessible: Error 404"` would suffice.

 ## Content Authenticity

-Authentication of a message's contents must be verified by hashing the exact contents of the body returned by the message URI and comparing it with the `contentHash` field of the given message.
+Authentication of a message's contents must be verified by hashing the exact contents of the body returned by the message URL and comparing it with the `contentHash` field of the given message.
 Given that the signature of the message is valid, this hash serves as proof that the signing user posted the activity streams content.

-For example, given a DSNP message with the following content at it's URI:
+For example, given a DSNP message with the following content at it's URL:

 ```json
 {